CABLE-LSM/CABLE/documentation/docs/developer_guide/doc_guide/index.md

 The documentation for CABLE has two parts:

  - inline documentation in the source code.
 This documentation includes the detailed scientific documentation.
 It is written using [FORD][ford].
- - the standalone guides such as the User guide and the Developer guide.
+ - the standalone guides such as the User Guide and the Developer Guide.
 It is written using [Material for MkDocs][material].

 All documentation is located in the [CABLE GitHub repository][cable-repo].
 Both tools use [Markdown][md-cheatsheet] and [LaTeX Mathematics][latex-maths] for formatting.
 You can find a cheatsheet for FORD [on this page][ford-cheatsheet].